Politics and International Relations

 Office: SIPA 420

-At FIU, Dr. Zwingel teaches International Relations Theories, Men and Women in International Relations, Political Repression and Human Rights, among other courses.
-As a German national who is also fluent in English and Spanish, she is excited to contribute to FIU’s multicultural and dynamic community.
+At FIU, Dr. Zwingel teaches International Relations Theories, Feminism and Gender Hierarchies in International Relations, Human Rights, Postcolonialism, and Qualitative Methods.
+As a German and US citizen who is also fluent in Spanish she is proud to contribute to FIU’s multicultural and dynamic community.

 Areas of ExpertiseInternational women’s rights and their translation; gender equality advocacy around the world; global governance and gender; feminist, constructivist, and post-colonial IR theories; gender and armed conflict.

 BA equivalent, Bamberg University, Political Science (1991)